wiaidp/R-package-SSA-Predictor/about.md

-c) Look-Ahead DFP and PCS (initiated in 2024): work in progress
+c) Look-Ahead DFP and PCS (initiated in 2024): tutorial in the works